 A fully loaded semi-truck can weigh up to 80,000 lbs.
 When that kind of weight crashes into you, serious injuries are almost guaranteed.
 Thanks to the laws of physics, the faster the truck is traveling, the more damage it is likely to cause.
 This is why there are so many laws specific to truck safety.

-Unfortunately, many of these truck safety rules, which are often designed to protect the rest of us who are on the road.
+Unfortunately, many of these truck safety rules are often designed to protect the rest of us who are on the road.
 These laws regulate:

 - Driver licensing;